Managing IBS Symptoms Naturally

 - Hydration: Stay hydrated by drinking plenty of water throughout the day, as adequate hydration is essential for optimal bowel function.

-- Stress Management: Practice stress-reducing techniques such as deep breathing, meditation, gut focused hypnotherapy, or yoga to alleviate IBS-related anxiety and tension.
+- Stress Management: Practice stress-reducing techniques such as deep breathing, meditation, gut-focused hypnotherapy, or yoga to alleviate IBS-related anxiety and tension.

 - Exercise can also help manage constipation.

-- The low fodmap diet may help about 80% of people suffering from IBS.
-People have the most success working with a MONASH Trained Dietitian.
+- The low FODMAP diet may help about 80% of people suffering from IBS.
+People have the most success working with a Monash-trained Dietitian.
 You can find a list of dietitians specializing in this at the end of the post.

 Can Fiber Increase My Constipation?